Top 21 Data Analysis Tools for 2024

 So, instead of the old-school session-based tracking we got used to with Universal Analytics, GA4 is all about events.
 This means it's capturing the tiny details, like when users scroll, watch a video, or click on that fancy button you added.

 But wait, there's more.
-GA4 isn't just about collecting data to google servers; it's about making it smarter.
+GA4 isn't just about collecting data on Google servers; it's about making it smarter.

 With some machine learning magic, it offers automated insights, spots anything unusual, and can even predict stuff like how much you might earn from a certain group of users.